 - Use semi-colons ; to separate a series of longer phrases listed in a sentence: here is my first example; other people might want to know my second example; and my third example might be useful too!

 - Punctuate speech clauses within a whole sentence correctly: comma, inverted commas surrounding spoken words, punctuation within the speech clause.

 Punctuation to support cohesion between paragraphs:

 - Use ellipses to indicate further sentences or paragraphs to follow, e.g. What will we learn next?...

 Punctuation within words:

-- Use hyphens to construct kennings (noun+verb=adjective), e.g. man-eating shark, toe-curling scream.
+- Use hyphens to construct kennings or compound adjectives (noun+verb=adjective), e.g. man-eating shark, toe-curling scream.